muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 SenderGetter
 ============

-Similar to `ChatGetter <telethon.tl.custom.chatgetter.ChatGetter>`, a `SenderGetter <telethon.tl.custom.sendergetter.SenderGetter>` is the same, but it works for senders instead.
+Similar to `ChatGetter <wuyusile.tl.custom.chatgetter.ChatGetter>`, a `SenderGetter <wuyusile.tl.custom.sendergetter.SenderGetter>` is the same, but it works for senders instead.

-.. currentmodule:: telethon.tl.custom.sendergetter.SenderGetter
+.. currentmodule:: wuyusile.tl.custom.sendergetter.SenderGetter

 .. autosummary::
     :nosignatures: